 Preparing the floor and walls helps to ensure the bathtub is installed securely and won’t shift or move after installation.

-First comes levelling the floor and then cleaning it thoroughly to ensure it’s free from any debris or dirt.
+First comes leveling the floor and then cleaning it thoroughly to ensure it’s free from any debris or dirt.

 Next, measure and mark the positions for the feet of the bathtub, with the purpose in mind that they are aligned and level to support the weight of the bathtub.